In Conversation: Avram Finkelstein, Camilo Godoy, and Omar Mismar

 Tuesday, November 16

 Judd Foundation and the Leslie-Lohman Museum of Art present a conversation between Avram Finkelstein, curator of OMNISCIENT: Queer Documentation in an Image Culture and participating artists Camilo Godoy and Omar Mismar.
-The conversation will focus on new approaches to monumentality, identity, and legacies of queer image-making.
-Finkelstein will participate in the conversation from 101 Spring Street at Judd Foundation where inbetweenness, an exhibition of two works by Felix Gonzalez-Torres, is currently on view.
+The conversation focuses on new approaches to monumentality, identity, and legacies of queer image-making.

 OMNISCIENT presents a group of more than forty artists navigating these rapidly evolving visual languages through various strategies.
 They excavate and reclaim archives of Hollywood and popular culture; propose forms of queer monumentality and intergenerational memorialization; imagine alternatives to capitalist logics; and even sidestep representation in favor of sensory citations of the body, including sound and touch.
 These artists’ works mark the legacy of twentieth-century visual histories while negotiating the accelerating image cultures of the present—mapping queer cultural identity with a particular affection, skepticism, and prescience arrived at from the social margins.